anmol1vw13/wll-test-checkout/README.md

 Please send a zip archive containing your code (without the node_modules directory) to webb at whitelabel-loyalty dot com.

-## Assumption
+## Assumptions
-Offers are of two types
+- Offer Types
-1) Based on products - Each product can only have 1 offer configured
+    -   Product Offers : Each product supports a single configured offer.
-2) Based on cart value - Offer based on the total amount would be selected
+    - Cart Value Offers:
+Offers based on total cart value are applied dynamically.

+- Order Data Lifespan:
+    - Order data is ephemeral, disappearing on page refresh.
+Redux DevTools can be used to preserve state locally.